repub/DLC_statistical_guides/docs/R/binary-logistic-regression.md

 # Binary Logistic (Logit) Regression

- When our response variable has only two outcomes (binary), such as *agree* and \*\*disagree\* or *yes* and *no*, we can estimate the log of odds for which of the two outcomes an observation may fall in from a set of predictors using binary logistic regression.
-The assumptions for logit regression include:

--   The observations are independent
--   Little to no multicollinearity exists among the predictor variables
--   No extreme outliers or influential points
--   The sample size is sufficiently large

-### Fitting a logit model

  For this example we will use this [data set](https://github.com/tylerbg/DLC_stat_resources/tree/master/docs/R/dat/leukemia_remission.csv) originally provided in [STAT 501 Regression